 - Arduino UNO

-Firstable you can think that the best way to control the car from internet is to deploy a web server at the gsm shield and receive commands through it.
-That is what I tried first, the GSM library has the proper class to do it: GSMServer, and is well documented and with a couple of examples, but you need your ISP to allow incoming connections, what was not my case (Orange, in Spain).
+Probably the best way to control the car from internet is to deploy a web server at the gsm shield and receive commands through it.
+That is what I tried first, the GSM library has the proper class to do it: GSMServer, and it is well documented and with a couple of examples, but for this to work you need your ISP to allow incoming connections, what was not my case (Orange, in Spain).

 |Remote Car Control architecture|